AxtMueller/Windows-Kernel-Explorer/README.md

 6. Driver source code: Entire driver source code of WKE.

 # [Revision History](/binaries/README.md#all-revision-history)
-### Current Version: 20191104
+### Current Version: 20191110
-Bug fix: UI fine-tuning (menu, listview, etc).
-Bug fix: Optimize the "export to file" feature.
+Bug fix: Some features of Memory Editor crash the program.
-Bug fix: Failed to operate files and registry keys that contain NULL character.
-New feature: Map physical memory (Memory Editor).
 ### Revoked Versions: 00000000
 These versions have serious security issues and should not be used anymore.